activeviam/mac/README.md

 hierarchies:
 - Owner: Chunks are raw data, but they are always held by a high-level structure.
 This can be a Store of the Datastore or an ActivePivot.
-Some structures are shared by multiple Stores or a Store and a Pivot.
+Some structures are shared by multiple Stores, or a Store and a Pivot.
 In this case, the chunk is marked as **shared**.
 - Component: Stores and ActivePivots are made of several components - Indexes, References, PointIndex, etc. This hierarchy describes these components.
 As for the owner, a chunk belonging to several components is marked as **shared**.